All Mountain Performance / Basic tips for carving turns

 Mark is qualified to the highest international level with many years experience teaching off piste skiing in Chamonix, France & across Europe.
-His innovative, fun and professional ski teaching focuses on skiers personal goals whilst encouraging control, versatility & individual skier expression.
+His innovative, fun and professional ski teaching focuses on personal goals whilst encouraging control, versatility & individual skier expression.

 Ski courses include helpful video feedback, ski lift priority & minibus transport for skiing the best terrain around Chamonix.

 BACKCOUNTRY COURSES ALL MOUNTAIN COURSES LEARN TO SKI OFF PISTE

 Over 20 off piste ski courses on the programme this winter season.

-With over 20 off piste ski courses running in Chamonix this winter, we are Chamonix's leading provider of off piste performance ski courses.
+With over 20 off piste ski courses running in Chamonix this winter, we are Chamonix's leading provider of instructional off piste ski courses.

 Ski courses for off piste skiing in Chamonix for intermediate, advanced and expert level skiers.

 Our off piste ski courses run all season in Chamonix from early December until late April.
 The focus of each ski course is to improve your off piste and all mountain skiing.
 There are 3 course levels to choose from for intermediate, advanced and expert skiers.
 Simply check the finder page to see which level course is best for you.

 On all ski courses we use effective video analysis and feedback on a daily basis.
 This is a short and helpful session of around 30 minutes at the end of skiing each day.
 The video feedback sessions allow you to watch yourself skiing in full HD and in slow motion to help you understand how to develop better skiing.
 The video skiing analysis is a powerful ski coaching tool that can help dramaticly improve your skiing.
 Occasionaly bad weather can stop the video sessions.